Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Stage 2: Move all estimate data into Google Sheets.

-Stage 3: Generate estimates from spreadsheet rows.
+Stage 3: Generate estimates from the spreadsheet.

 Stage 4: Trigger estimate generation automatically from forms or CRM events.